 - yellow and green food coloring (optional, see note)

-- 2 tsp. lime zest, plus more for garnish
+- 2 teaspoons lime zest, plus more for garnish

 - slices of lime (for garnish, optional)

 1. Prepare the white cake in a 9 x 13 inch pan, as directed on the box.
-Let cool for 5 – 10 minutes.
+Let cool for 5 - 10 minutes (for make ahead instructions, see note 1).

 4. Immediately pour the Key lime filling over the cake and, using a rubber spatula, spread the filling across the surface and down around the sides of the cake, making sure all the holes are filled.